fortes/metalsmith-code-highlight/README.md

 * `classPrefix`
 * `languages`

+If you'd like to turn off automatic language detection, set `{languages: []}`.
+Only code blocks marked with an appropriate `class` like `lang-js` will be highlighted (useful when using [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/#syntax-highlighting) in Markdown).

 ## Using with `metalsmith-dom-transform`

 If you're already using [`metalsmith-dom-transform`](https://github.com/fortes/metalsmith-dom-transform), you can save a little bit of overhead by accessing the code highlight transform directly: